dkorpel/dconf/dconf24/slides.md

 ```
 -----------------------------------------------------------
 # Conclusion
-Thank you Garbage Collector, for the ergonomics you provide 👍
+Good thing D has a Garbage Collector 👍

 -----------------------------------------------------------
 # Except...

-* Scenarios where you can’t use GC
+* Some people don't like the GC
 * I tried `@nogc` approaches so you don’t have to!
+* Often awkward
-* Often awkward, until epiphany:
+  * until epiphany:
 * `@safe @nogc` allocator in just 80 lines
 * Built on top of `malloc` and `free`